 CMR Transcription Services: Business and medical transcription, CMR has a lot of corporate/financial clients and has a quick turnaround time requirement for their financial transcription.
 If interested in applying, send an email to firstname.lastname@example.org; however, check their website to see if there is information regarding open positions.

-*NEW Listing!* Daily Transcription: General transcription, academic, corporate, closed captions, legal, and others.
-Short application form on their site to complete to apply.
+Daily Transcription: General transcription, academic, corporate, closed captions, legal, and others.
+From the link provided, click on the “Careers” icon for more information and an application form to apply.

 eTranscription Solutions: General and legal.
 Use of the Start/Stop equipment and software is required, and would be a purchase if you don’t already own that software.
 The website has specific criteria, experience is required, and there is a link for submitting a request for employment.

 e-Typist: Legal transcription.
-Must have current versions of Word and Word Perfect.
+Must have current versions of Word and Word Perfect, and a minimum of three years of legal transcription required.

 Focus Forward Transcription: General, Business, Medical, Multilingual.
 There is a link on the website to apply, experience is required.
-It is required to take 4 hours of audio a week, files are 60 minutes or longer, $10 per 15 minutes of sound.
+It is required to take 4 hours of audio a week, files are 30-120 minutes or longer, and the rate of pay is $.40-.65 per audio minute.
+Keep in mind that their turnaround time is usually fairly quick, so make sure you have time to meet their deadlines.

 HollywoodTranscriptions: General, entertainment, legal.
 Refer to their website for specific criteria, experience is not required.
-There is an application and email address listed on their website.
+There is an application and questionnaire on their website, and you can upload your resume as well.

 iDictate: General, legal, and medical transcription in English as well as multiple other languages. iDictate is also associated with Quicktate, and often transcriptionists currently working with Quicktate are offered open positions with iDictate when they become available.